Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UVM requires drone operators to obtain approval and coordination with the Department of Risk Management and Safety and campus police before operating drones on university property.
+UVM requires drone operators to coordinate with the Department of Risk Management and Safety and campus police before operating drones on university property.
+Operations must comply with all federal and state regulations.

-Restrictions: Prior approval required from Risk Management.
-No flights over university athletic events or large assemblies.
+Restrictions: Coordination with Risk Management and Safety required.
+No flights over university events or crowds.

 YesDepartment of Risk Management and Safety